Sustainability / GovernanceCorporate Governance

 Overview of evaluation results |

-The Board of Directors engaged in productive discussions with Outside Directors and actively offered their opinions, and we were able to confirm that the board is accomplishing its expected roles effectively.
-On the other hand, there were some issues that needed to be addressed to improve the board’s effectiveness.
-The main issues pointed out were:
+Members of the Board of Directors engaged in productive discussions with Outside Directors and Outside Audit & Supervisory Board Members who actively offered their opinions, and we were able to confirm that the effectiveness of the board is generally satisfactory.
+On the other hand, it was confirmed that there are issues to be discussed for further improvement of effectiveness.
+The main issues raised are as follows:

 |